amber0309/Multidomain-Discriminant-Analysis/Python/README.md

 After installing all required packages, you can run *demo.py* to see whether `MDA()` could work normally.

 The test code does the following:
-1. it loads the synthetic data, where there are 3 domains and 3 classes in each domain.
+1. loads the synthetic data, where there are 3 domains and 3 classes in each domain;
-2. MDA uses source domains and validation set to learn and validate the invariant transformation.
+2. uses source domains and validation set to learn and validate the invariant transformation;
-3. Finally, the optimal transformation is applied on the target domain.
+3. applies the optimal transformation on the target domain.

 ## Apply `MDA()` on your data